 Geckos will usually eat a wide range of foods, but they can sometimes be picky eaters.
 This can make figuring out what a gecko likes to eat a little bit of a challenge.
 In some cases, insectivore geckos may like to eat a certain insect one day, and then become bored with it the next.
-It’s always a good idea to give a gecko a variety of insects.
+It’s always a good idea to give a gecko a variety of insects inside their habitat.
 This will keep them interested in their food, and it will provide a balanced diet.

 As for frugivorous geckos, they tend to like all kinds of fruits, yet they do prefer softer fruits or purees that are easier to eat.
 And while they might eat a diet made up mostly of fruit, they still need to have insects in their diet.
 If a fruit-eating gecko does not eat a sufficient amount of insects that are rich in vitamins, they can develop Metabolic Bone Disease (MBD).

 In most cases, Metabolic Bone Disease will cause bone disfigurement and is brought on by a calcium deficiency.
 Fruit-eating geckos are more prone to this disease, since fruits tend to contain a limited amount of calcium.
 Even if a fruit-eating gecko would prefer to eat fruit all day, it is still very important that you provide them with a balanced diet.

 The Rapashy Super Foods Crested Gecko Meal Replacement Powder, is one of the most highly recommended gecko foods on the market.
 Rapashy Crested Gecko Meal Replacement Powder contains all the nutrients a fruit-eating gecko needs.